hpc/charliecloud/doc/faq.rst

   [...]
   3 RUN ['/bin/sh', '-c', 'git clone git@github.com:hpc/charliecloud.git']
   Cloning into 'charliecloud'...
-  The authenticity of host 'github.com (140.82.113.3)' can't be established.
+  The authenticity of host 'github.com (140.82.113.3)' can’t be established.
   RSA key fingerprint is SHA256:nThbg6kXUpJWGl7E1IGOCspRomTxdCARLviKw6E5SY8.
   Are you sure you want to continue connecting (yes/no/[fingerprint])?